-How to Use AI to Clean Up Lecture Notes: From Raw Capture to a Reviewable Outline
+How to Use AI to Clean Up Lecture Notes (Without It Inventing Content)

-Turn messy lecture notes into a hierarchical outline with key terms, definitions, and gaps surfaced — without AI fabricating content you did not write.
+Turn messy lecture notes into a hierarchical outline with a glossary, self-quiz, and flagged gaps — using a copy-ready prompt and the right model, without AI fabricating things you never wrote.

 The task

 You took fast, messy notes during a 90-minute lecture.
 The page is full of abbreviations, half-finished sentences, and arrows pointing at things you no longer remember.
-You want a cleaned-up version that you can read tomorrow, and that highlights what you do not yet understand.
-The trap with AI here is hallucination: it will happily smooth over your ambiguous notes by inventing a plausible explanation that does not match what the professor said.
+You want a cleaned-up version you can read tomorrow that highlights what you do not yet understand.
+The trap with AI here is hallucination: it will happily smooth over an ambiguous note by inventing a plausible explanation that does not match what was said in class.
+In study material, that is worse than a typo — you will memorize the fabrication and walk into the exam confident about something wrong.

 When AI helps — and when it does not

-AI is excellent at restructuring fragments into a hierarchy, defining standard terminology, and surfacing inconsistencies.
-It is poor at filling in content that is not in your notes, and that’s exactly when fabrication is most dangerous in study material.
-Tell AI to mark ambiguity as a gap, not to resolve it.
-The goal is reviewable notes, not a polished textbook.
+AI is genuinely good at three things with notes: restructuring fragments into a hierarchy, defining standard terminology, and surfacing internal inconsistencies.
+It is poor at filling in content that is not in your notes, and that is exactly where fabrication is most dangerous.

 What to feed the AI